opus1993/pubrepo/content/post/2021-02-05-data-evangelist-part-2/index.en.md

 My perspective today is that the complete opposite is true.
 First, there are plenty of people out there with R or Python (or pick your language) ability that can be hired; no one is irreplaceable.
 Second, the code is reproducible and readable.

-Well documented/commented code is a dream for validation.
+Well documented/commented code is a must for validation.
 You know where the data came from, the filters applied, assumptions, variables, etc. and it is all in a logical sequence.

 There is nothing worse than being handed a huge Excel sheet with no explanation of where it came from, and then playing 'follow the formulas' and try to figure out the logic.
-This is hard enough when the person is still there, and nearly impossible if the person is no longer with the company (or contractor).
+This is hard enough when the colleague is still there, and nearly impossible if the person is no longer with the company (or contractor).

 Hilary Parker's 2017 paper [Opinionated analysis development](https://peerj.com/preprints/3210/) and [conference talk](https://rstudio.com/resources/rstudioconf-2017/opinionated-analysis-development/) speaks to the processes of developing the technical artifacts — that is, the paper, dashboard, or other deliverable.